UNOPose: Unseen Object Pose Estimation with an Unposed RGB-D Reference Image: Experiments

 \nbf{UNO Object Segmentation Results.}~~ We compare our UNOSeg with some existing CAD-model-based unseen object segmentation methods~\cite{chen2024zeropose,nguyen2023cnos,lin2023sam6d} in \tbl{tab:uno_seg}.
 Leveraging a single image as a reference, our UNOSeg achieves comparable results with state-of-the-art methods (Ours 54.2\% \vs SAM-6D 54.5\%) at a faster speed (Ours 2.68s \vs SAM-6D 4.53s).
 Notably, UNOSeg-FastSAM achieves the best performance on YCB-V (mAP 67.3\%).
 Compared to FastSAM~\cite{zhao2023fast}, SAM~\cite{kirillov2023segment} achieves consistently better results on three datasets.
 Therefore, we choose UNOSeg-SAM as the default segmentation for subsequent experiments.

-\nbf{UNO Object Pose Estimation Results.}~~ Since we are the first to conduct relative 6DoF pose estimation for unseen objects and build a brand-new benchmark, we re-implement some traditional~\cite{rusu2009fast,zhang20233d,drost2010model} and learning-based methods~\cite{chen2022utopic,poiesi2022gedi,andera2023freeze,choy2019fcgf,lin2023sam6d} for comparison. \textbf{Note that we leverage identical data pre-processing, segmentation, and evaluation protocols for all methods for fair comparison.} Moreover, we also compare \netname~with two CAD-model-based pose estimators leveraging $SE(3)$-invariant PPF feature~\cite{zteppf,konig2020hybrid}.
+\nbf{UNO Object Pose Estimation Results.}~~ Since we are the first to conduct relative 6DoF pose estimation for unseen objects and build a brand-new benchmark, we re-implement some traditional~\cite{rusu2009fast,zhang20233d,drost2010model} and learning-based methods~\cite{chen2022utopic,poiesi2022gedi,andera2023freeze,choy2019fcgf,lin2023sam6d} for comparison. \textbf{Note that we leverage identical data pre-processing, segmentation, query and reference image pairs, and evaluation protocols for all methods for fair comparison.} Moreover, we also compare \netname~with two CAD-model-based pose estimators leveraging $SE(3)$-invariant PPF feature~\cite{zteppf,konig2020hybrid}.
 All results are illustrated in \tbl{tab:uno_pose_sota}.
 It clearly shows that our method surpasses all image-reference-based methods by a large margin, and even achieves comparable results with CAD-model-based methods using class-specific detectors~\cite{maskrcnn,lin2017focal} (Ours 70.9\% \vs ZTE-PPF~\cite{zteppf} 69.0\% \vs Koenig-PPF~\cite{konig2020hybrid} 75.1\%). ``Ref.
-AlignCenter'' directly uses the rotation of reference as prediction, meanwhile leveraging the shift between center points of query and reference as relative translation, so it can be regarded as the baseline of all methods.
+AlignCenter'' directly uses the reference rotation as prediction, meanwhile leveraging the shift between query and reference centers as relative translation, so it can be regarded as the baseline of all methods.
 Among all traditional descriptors, PPF with Iterative Closest Point (ICP) refinement~\cite{drost2010model} achieves the best results (AR 46.9\%).
 Learning-based methods demonstrate varying generalization abilities on unseen objects.
 For example, the GeoTransformer-based method UTOPIC, designed for registering object-level partial point clouds, performs suboptimally in our setting.
 In contrast, the adapted unseen object pose estimation methods, \ie SAM-6D~\cite{lin2023sam6d} and FreeZe~\cite{andera2023freeze}, achieve satisfactory results compared to their counterparts.

 \nbf{Run-time Analysis.}~~ Evaluated on a single RTX 3090 GPU, our pipeline runs at 3.70s for one image, including 2.68s for segmentation and 1.02s for pose estimation (Tab.~\ref{tab:uno_seg} - \ref{tab:uno_pose_sota}).